ben-ng/gaggle/README.md

 #### Fuzzer

 Gaggle has a fuzzer that has detected problems in the past.
 You can run it with `npm run fuzz`.
-It'll keep running until a consistency issue is detected.
+It will keep running until a consistency issue is detected.

 #### Formal Proof